Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Evaluations

 \subsubsection{Shear range}

-We investigate the capability of the Geo-NI framework under different settings of shear range (range of shear amounts).
-We implement this experiment by evaluating the performance of the Geo-NI under different downsampling scales when choosing different ranges of shear amounts (depth hypotheses), where different downsampling scales will lead to different disparity ranges in the input LF.
+The proposed Geo-NI framework applies a flexible configurations of shearing without any retraining.
+In this experiment, we investigate the capability of the Geo-NI framework under different settings of shear range (range of shear amounts).
+We implement this experiment by evaluating the performance of the Geo-NI under different downsampling scales (in the angular dimension) when choosing different ranges of shear amounts (depth hypotheses), where different downsampling scales will lead to different disparity ranges in the input LF.
+Note that the network parameters are not retrained in this experiment.
 The result (evaluated on the MPI Light Field Archive~\cite{kiran2017towards}) is plotted in Fig.~\ref{fig:dispVSshear}, where the horizontal axis denotes the downsampling scale and the vertical axis the shear range.
 The shear values are evenly sampled every 4 pixels within the range.

 The result shows that the proposed Geo-NI is able to achieve a high-quality reconstruction when a reasonable shear range is provided.
-For instance, for the donwnsampling scale 48, the disparity range averaged on the test LFs is around $[-30, 35]$, the Geo-NI provides the best reconstruction results when the shear range is set to $[-32, 32]$ or $[-40, 40]$.
-In addition, the result also indicates that the Geo-NI is robust to the settings of shear range.
-For example, for the donwnsampling scale 32 (averaged disparity range $[-20, 23]$), the quantitative result varies from 35.49dB to 35.53dB (0.04dB gap) when we set the shear range from $[-24, 24]$ or $[-48, 48]$.
+For instance, for the downsampling scale 48, the disparity range averaged on the test LFs is around $[-30, 35]$, and the Geo-NI provides the best reconstruction results when the shear range is set to $[-32, 32]$.
+In addition, the result also indicates that the Geo-NI is robust to the settings of the shear range.
+For example, for the downsampling scale 40 (averaged disparity range $[-25, 30]$), the quantitative result varies from 35.23dB to 35.03dB ($5.7\%$ performance degradation) when we set the shear range from $\pm16$ to $\pm48$.
 Therefore, the proposed Geo-NI is able to generate satisfactory results even when an optimal shear range is not provided.
+Fig.~\ref{fig:dispVSshear} also indicates that through adjusting the shear range, the proposed framework is applicable to inputs with different sampling sparsity without retraining.